stouffer/EvoGeoModules/manuscript/manuscript.md

 micro-evolutionary [@gand08hcp] timescales, most attempts to understand how they cascade up to the levels of diversity of both species and interactions found within empirical communities have been inconclusive [@hemb14cdl].
-This suggests that these well-describe mechanisms may not confer substantial predictive power when examined at scales of organization larger than the pairwise interaction.
+This suggests that these well-described mechanisms may not confer substantial predictive power when examined at scales of organization larger than the pairwise interaction.

 Historically, the evidence for shared evolutionary history in taxonomically